-From community gardens to olive mills, Mesa’s Fresh Foodie Trail® Tour takes you on a guided journey of agritourism through Mesa, Queen Creek and Gilbert.
+COMING SOON: 2018!
+From community gardens to olive mills, the Mesa Fresh Foodie Trail® Tour takes you on a guided journey of agritourism through Mesa, Queen Creek and Gilbert.
 Guests will be treated to local tastes at Queen Creek Olive Mill, Schnepf Farms, Hayden Flour Mill at Sossaman Farm and Agritopia.
 This is an Arizona food tour you won’t want to miss!

 In Mesa City Limitless®, the bountiful harvest is one that is proudly shared with visitors.
 Here, fresh experiences and treasured heritage of family farms and long-standing festivals make for lasting memories.
 Serving as a culinary gateway to the Valley of the Sun, the neighboring farms in and around Mesa are providing a continuous bounty of seasonal goods for visitors to enjoy – along with tailored experiences that will keep visitors coming back for more.
 The Mesa Fresh Foodie Trail® was featured on Epicure & Culture and Food Traveler Magazine.

 The Mesa’s Fresh Foodie Trail® Tour departs between 8:00am and 9:00am, and returns between 2:30pm and 3:30pm.